dzhou45/Houses/README.md

 # Building and Running

-To build the solution, first clone this repository by navigating to the directory where you want the project
+To build the solution, first navigate to the directory where you want the project and clone the repository

 Enter command: